Privacy Policy

 How do we protect your personal information?

-Under data protection law, we have a legal responsibility to protect any personal information we process about you.
+Under data protection law, we have a responsibility to protect any personal information we process about you.
 The ways we do this include:

 • Using encryption when collecting or transferring sensitive information, such as credit card details;